jiaw1/DriveSense_Smart_Glove/arduino/README.md

-# Arduino Hardware
+# Embedded Programming on Arduino

-All files here are for embedded programming using Arduino MKR WiFi 1010 hardware.
+All files here are for embedded programming on Arduino MKR WiFi 1010 hardware.

 - Client to server communication via TCP protocol using WiFiNINA.h library